AnwarYagoub/RHCSA-RHCE-Lab-Environment/ubuntu.md

-### Ubuntu 16.04
+### Instructions for installing VirtualBox & Vagrant on Ubuntu

-Instructions for installing VirtualBox & Vagrant on Ubuntu 16.04
+Tested on Ubuntu 16.04

 ```shell
 # Update packages list